-Target Area City of Asheville

-Buncombe County

-Henderson County

-Goals Supported New Construction of Affordable Rental Housing

-Rent Assistance for Homeless Households

-New Construction for homeownership

-Needs Addressed New Rental Housing for HH at 60% AMI or Less

-Special Needs Housing

-Promote homeownership for low-income households

-Funding HOME: \$25,000

-Description Project delivery costs for the City of Asheville, to be associated with

-individual projects as necessary during the program delivery phase.

-Target Date

-Estimate the number Number and type of families have already been included in individual

-and type of families project descriptions.

-that will benefit from

-the proposed activities

-Location Description Consortium-wide

-Planned Activities Project delivery activities.
+Description Administration of the HOME program by the City of Asheville's Community Development Division.
+Tasks include financial management, program planning, evaluating grant requests, monitoring CHDO's and sub recipients, providing technical assistance and reporting Target Date 6/30/2016 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description Consortium-Wide.
+Service provided from the City of Asheville, 70 Court Plaza, Asheville, NC 28801 Planned Activities Administration and Planning 29 Project Name Project Delivery Target Area City of Asheville Buncombe County Henderson County Goals Supported New Construction of Affordable Rental Housing Rent Assistance for Homeless Households New Construction for homeownership Needs Addressed New Rental Housing for HH at 60% AMI or Less Special Needs Housing Promote homeownership for low-income households Funding HOME: \$25,000 Description Project delivery costs for the City of Asheville, to be associated with individual projects as necessary during the program delivery phase.
+Target Date Estimate the number and type of families that will benefit from the proposed activities Number and type of families have already been included in individual project descriptions.
+Location Description Consortium-wide Planned Activities Project delivery activities.